As of January 2020

 Previous Pipe Repair and Replacement Projects

-- 2014 was the initial year of the Stormwater Pipe Repair and Replacement Program.
-Construction repaired 13 pipes at locations within the Storm Creek and Boeing Creek Basins, which included installing 780 linear feet (LF) of CIPP repairs and 86 LF of open cut-replaced pipe.
+- 2014 was the first year of the Stormwater Pipe Repair and Replacement Program.
+13 pipes were repaired within Storm Creek and Boeing Creek Basins.
+Work included 780 linear feet (LF) of CIPP liner repair and 86 LF of open cut replaced pipe.

-- The 2015 Stormwater Pipe Open Cut Repair Project implemented repairs at 11 locations, including installation of over 300 LF of new or replaced stormwater pipe and 11 new or replaced catch basins.
+- 2015 Stormwater Pipe Open Cut Repair Project repaired pipes at 11 locations.
+Replacement work included 300 LF of pipe and 11 catch basins.

-- 2016 CIPP Stormwater Pipe Repair Project repaired over 3,000 linear feet (LF) of failing stormwater pipes at 21 separate locations, generally concentrated in the northeastern area of the city within McAleer and Lyon Creek Basins.
+- 2016 CIPP Stormwater Pipe Repair Project installed over 3,000 LF of CIPP liner.
+Work was done at 21 locations mostly within McAleer and Lyon Creek Basins.